ionicreact/ionicreact.github.io/_posts/2018-09-19-ionic-4-react.md

 </html>
 ```

-We can safly remove the `<ion-app>` tag because this is an Angular component.
+We can safely remove the `<ion-app>` tag because this is an Angular component.
 We can also remove the the `<script>` tags because they are related to Angular.
 And let's import the Ionic v4 core library and add a root `<div>` where our React application will be mounted:

 ```html